-The general insurance reserves are the largest single area of judgement within the company's financial statements, giving rise to a fraud risk.
-In the current year, we identified a key audit matter within the Subsidence and Escape of Water perils within the Household book.
+The insurance contract liabilities are the largest single area of judgement within the company's financial statements, giving rise to a fraud risk.
+In the current year, we identified a key audit matter within the subsidence and escape of water perils within the Household book.

-There is a significant level of judgement applied in the methodology, models and key assumptions employed when valuing the insurance reserves relating to Subsidence and Escape of Water perils.
-The total insurance contact liabilities is £357 million (2022: £357 million).
+There is a significant level of judgement applied in the methodology and key actuarial assumptions of the frequency and severity of claims relating to subsidence and escape of water perils used to determine ultimate losses.
+The total insurance contract liabilities is £391 million (2023: £357 million).

 Both perils are quantitatively significant, driving a large proportion of the overall account balance.
-In addition, Subsidence is a long-tailed risk relative to other components of the book; whereas Escape of Water requires increased judgement for recent claims and inflation experience.
+In addition, subsidence is a long-tailed risk relative to other components of the book; whereas escape of water requires increased judgement for recent claims and inflation experience.

-Refer to Note 3 'Critical accounting judgements and key sources of estimation uncertainty'; Note 2(o) 'Accounting Policies'; and Note 15 'Insurance Contracts'.
+Refer to Note 2 'Critical accounting judgements and key sources of estimation uncertainty'; Note 1(p) 'Accounting Policies'; and Note 15 'Insurance Contracts'.

-How the scope of our audit responded to the key audit matter

-Our audit work to challenge the actuarial assumptions, methodology and models used by management in estimating the insurance contract liabilities included the following procedures:
+How the scope of our audit responded to the key audit matter Our audit work to challenge the actuarial key assumptions and methodology used by management in estimating the insurance contract liabilities included the following procedures:

-gaining an understanding of relevant controls in the process of estimating the reserves
+obtaining an understanding of relevant controls in the process of estimating the reserves.